chapmanwong604/project-Find-Your-Restaurant/README.md

 This is an **AI image-related beginner project** which can recognize **73 types of food** in different cuisines.

 Simply upload a food image to find the most similar one among 73 kinds of food, then a list of nearby restaurants with related cuisines will be generated.

+**All restaurants' data are from [OpenRice](www.openrice.com).**

 (Currently, only restaurants in Tsuen Wan District can be generated)